lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-c.2"}

-For specifications of algorithm identifiers and respective conventions for conforming implementations, please refer to CMP Algorithms Appendix 7.1 [RFCCCCC].
+For specifications of algorithm identifiers and respective conventions for conforming implementations, please refer to Section 7.1 of CMP Algorithms {{RFC9481}}.

 ## Proof-of-Possession Profile